-We have nothing to report in respect of the following matters in relation to which ISAs (UK) require us to report to you when:

-- the directors' use of the going concern basis of accounting in the preparation of the regulatory accounting statements is not appropriate; or - the directors have not disclosed in the regulatory accounting statements any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the regulatory accounting statements are authorised for issue.
+We are required by ISAs (UK) to report in respect of the following matters where: We have nothing to report in respect of these matters. the directors' use of the going concern basis of accounting in preparation of the financial statements is not appropriate; or the directors have not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the group's or the parent company's ability to continue to adopt the going concern basis of accounting for a period of at i de la companya de l least twelve months from the date when the financial statements are authorised for issue.